 There are a number of benefits of opting for a managed internet service such as a leased line, including:

-● Almost instant correspondence from your provider should a fault appear
+- Almost instant correspondence from your provider should a fault appear

-● Fast, efficient, and effective fixes to comply with service level agreements
+- Fast, efficient, and effective fixes to comply with service level agreements

-● Frees up human and financial resources as web administrators not required
+- Frees up human and financial resources as web administrators not required

-At its most basic, what a managed internet service such as a leased line does is take over all the technical aspects of your connection, removing the stresses of maintaining a fully operational IT service for your employees, and leaving you with one less thing to think about.
+At its most basic, what a managed internet connection such as a leased line does is take over all the technical aspects of your connection.
+This removes the stresses of maintaining a fully operational IT service for your employees, leaving you with one less thing to think about.